wpilibsuite/opensdk/README.md

 ## Supported Hosts
  * x86_64 Linux
    * Most systems during/after 2014 with glibc 2.19 or newer
- * x86_64 MacOS
+ * x86_64 macOS
-   * Any system running macOS/OSX 10.10 or newer
+   * All systems running macOS/OSX 10.10 or newer
-   * M1 should work through Rosetta
- * x86_64 Windows
+ * i686/x86_64 Windows
-   * Any system running Windows 7 or newer
+   * All systems running Windows 7 or newer (older may work)
-   * Older systems may potentially work but are not supported
+ * Using Compatability Layers
- * i686 Windows
+   * Use i686 Windows builds for Windows 10 on ARM
-   * Any system running Windows 7 or newer
-   * Older systems may potentially work but are not supported
-   * x86_64 should work through compatability
+   * Use x86_64 Windows builds for Windows 10 on ARM (Insiders Channel)
+   * Use x86_64 macOS builds for macOS on Apple Silicon

 ## Supported Targets